cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/module-1/casc.md

 Error from server (Forbidden): pods "cjoc-0" is forbidden: User "system:serviceaccount:controllers:jenkins" cannot get resource "pods" in API group "" in the namespace "cbci"
 ```
 10. The reason you get this error is because your **controller** has been provisioned to a different Kubernetes `namespace` than Operations Center and no agent `pod` in the `controllers` namespace will have the permissions to copy files with `kubectl` to the Operations Center `cjoc-0` `pod`.
 To fix this, you must update the ***CloudBees CI Configuration Bundle*** Pipeline Catalog template.

+{{% notice note %}}
+Provisioning controllers and agents in a different namespace than Operations Center provides additional isolation and more security for Operations Center.
+{{% /notice %}}

 11. Navigate to your copy of the `pipeline-template-catalog` repository in your workshop GitHub Organization and open the `Jenkinsfile` for the ***CloudBees CI Configuration Bundle*** Pipeline Catalog template in the `templates/casc-bundle/` directory. ![casc-bundle Jenkinsfile path](casc-bundle-template-path.png?width=50pc)
 12. Click the **pencil icon** to open it in the GitHub file editor and replace the entire contents with the following and click on the **Commit changes** button to commit to the `main` branch: